All guidesSegmentation

 Disengaged

-No opens/clicks in 90-180 days.
-Hurting deliverability.
-Candidates for win-back flow.
+No opens or clicks in 90-180 days.
+Dragging down your deliverability.
+Route them into a win-back flow.

 4